abikkk/tiktok_clone_demo/README.md

 ## About

-Real short video app with firebase and pixels API.Where you can create a short video with pixels' stock videos and also merge your audio.
+Simple video player app with Google FireStore and Firebase authentication.

 ## Dependencies<br/>